 The devices incorporate solid state overload protection for the motor load.
 The protection levels are expressed as a percentage of full-load current.
-Refer to the Control User Guide for further information
+Refer to the Control User Guide for further information.

-In order for the motor protection to work properly, the motor rated current must be entered into Pr 06
+In order for the motor protection to work properly, the motor rated current must be entered into Pr 06 or Pr 05.007.

 The protection level may be adjusted below 150 % if required.
-Refer to the Control User Guide for further information
+Refer to the Control User Guide for further information.